Mo-Salamah/ML_case_studies/README.md

 Scikit-learn.
 - Developed my skills in feature engineering, model selection, and evaluation.

+The 'Sentiment Analysis' directory contains a project where I developed the following skills:

+- Text preprocessing and cleaning techniques
+- Feature extraction using bag-of-words and word embeddings
+- Supervised machine learning algorithms for classification
+- Evaluation metrics for sentiment analysis such as accuracy, precision, recall, and F1-score
+- Techniques for handling imbalanced datasets
+- Hyperparameter tuning for machine learning models
+- Working with natural language processing (NLP) libraries such as NLTK and spaCy

 Overall, this course and these exercises provided a solid foundation in machine learning and data analysis, and helped me to develop practical skills that I can apply in real-world projects.